 Guidelines for artifact contributions

-Velociraptor is an open source community driven project, and as such we accept contributions from the community.
+Velociraptor is an open source community-driven project, and as such we welcome contributions from the community.
 Velociraptor’s VQL language is designed to lower the bar for contributions and make it easier for non-developers to contribute meaningful improvements in the form of new Artifacts.

 Over time the number of contribution has exploded and so we have developed some guidelines on which artifacts should be accepted into the project and where/how they should be included.